OSGeo/grass-addons/grass7/raster/r.pops.spread/README.md

 Open an terminal and install dependencies:

-    sudo apt-get install grass-dev
+    sudo apt-get install grass grass-dev

-Download the model code as ZIP or using Git:
+Download this repo using Git (see above):

     git clone ...